Transition to District Elections

 At a meeting on August 19, 2024, the City Council discussed a letter received from a potential plaintiffs’ attorney, Shenkman & Hughes PC, on July 22, 2024, alleging a violation of the California Voting Rights Act (the “CVRA”) and threatening litigation if the City declines to voluntarily change to a district-based election system for electing Councilmembers.
 A majority of the Council gave direction to staff to proceed with agendizing the resolution of intent in order to take advantage of the safe harbor provisions of Elections Code section 10010 and avoid costly litigation.
 At the meeting on September 3, 2024, the City Council approved City Resolution No. 2024-91 declaring Foster City's intent to initiate procedures to transition from at-large election to district-based elections.

-The City of Foster City currently employs an at-large elections system, in which voters of the entire City elect the five City Council members.
+The City of Foster City had employed an at-large elections system, in which voters of the entire City elect the five City Council members.
 A district-based election is one in which the City is divided into separate districts, each with one City Council member who resides in the district and is chosen by the voters in that particular district.
-Once the transition away from at-large elections is completed, the district-election system will be introduced for the 2026 election.
+The district-election system will be introduced for the 2026 election.

 Process

-The City needs to hold at least two public hearings over a period of no more than 30 days, at which the public is invited to provide input regarding the composition of the districts.
-While the public can begin drawing maps, official maps can not be drawn by the city or its consultant before completion of these two public meetings.
-Once the initial two meetings are complete, the hired demographer can begin to officially draw maps that will be considered in the districting process along with any publicly drawn maps.
-The City would then hold at least two additional hearings over a period of no more than 45 days, at which the public is invited to provide input regarding the content of the draft maps and the proposed sequence of elections.
-Only maps that have been public for seven days can be considered at any public hearings.
-Once a map is selected, it would need to be published at least seven days before consideration at a hearing for introduction of an ordinance to adopt the district map.
+The City needed to hold at least two public hearings over a period of no more than 30 days, at which the public was invited to provide input regarding the composition of the districts.
+While the public could begin drawing maps, official maps could not be drawn by the city or its consultant before completion of these two public meetings.
+Once the initial two meetings were completed, the hired demographer began officially drawing maps that were considered in the districting process along with any publicly drawn maps.
+The City then held two additional hearings over a period of no more than 45 days, at which the public was invited to provide input regarding the content of the draft maps and the proposed sequence of elections.
+Only maps that were public for seven days could be considered at any public hearings.
+Once a map was selected, it was published at least seven days before consideration at a hearing for introduction of an ordinance to adopt the district map.

-Foster City has established the following tentative timeline to complete the transition.
-All of the following events will take place in the City Council chambers at 620 Foster City Blvd.:
+Foster City established the following tentative timeline to complete the transition.
+All of the following events will took place in the City Council chambers at 620 Foster City Blvd.:

 • Monday, October 7, 2024: First public hearing @ 7 p.m.